oharkins/0003-cors-aws-api-gateway/README.md

-# Understanding CORS and How Requests Stack Up When Using a Separate Domain for Your Site's API
+# Use AWS API Gateway to avoid Stacking CORS Requests

 Cross-Origin Resource Sharing (CORS) is a mechanism that allows many resources (e.g., fonts, JavaScript, etc.) on a web page to be requested from another domain outside the domain from which the resource originated.
 If you're developing a